jreinaldodasilva/topsmile_src/topsmile_docs/prompts_for_ai.md

+Thoroughly and meticulously analyze the backend code of the TopSmile project.
+Take your time; I want a comprehensive analysis.
+The backend_raw_links.txt file contains the GitHub links to the source code files.

 Thoroughly and meticulously analyze the project code.
 Focus on the logic, inconsistencies in the code, and missing code.
 Take your time; I want a thorough analysis.
 Do not implement anything at this time.

  Create a roadmap for implementing improvements, covering your concerns from the highest to the lowest priority.
 I would also like a roadmap that covers all improvements, implementations and any new features you can suggest.